sillycamlocker/network/README.md

 HitPoint : Target Part ( HumaniodRootPart, Head etc )

-NearestOptimalPoint : Finds nearest point on target and uses that point instead of speficic aimpoint
+NearestOptimalPoint : Finds nearest point on target and uses that point instead of specific aimpoint

 Range Threshold : Will count by studs to determine if they are in stud count and make them valid target or exclude them